“This post contains Affiliate Links. I get a commission from qualifying purchases.”

 This sketch is at low tide looking down the long slip of Fisherman’s Causeway (next to Hannaford’s Quay) and across the river to the reeds and countryside beyond.”

-January 8th, Coloured Paper & Oil Pastels ~ A4
+January 8th, Oil Pastel on Coloured Paper ~ A4

 “Sun going down, lovely low wintery light.
 Reasonably quiet and quite mild, one person standing on Fisherman’s Causeway, opposite Higher Shapter Street, looking upriver.”